yoctopuce/yoctolib_es2017/README.md

 ## What is this library good for ?

 This library provides access to [Yoctopuce devices](https://www.yoctopuce.com) for modern JavaScript engines.
 It can be used within a browser as well as with Node.js.
-Asynchronous communication with the devices is handled across the whole library using Promise objects, leveraging the new EcmaScript 2017 `async` / `await` non-blocking syntax for asynchronous I/O.
+It handles asynchronous communication with the devices using Promise objects,  leveraging the new EcmaScript 2017 `async` / `await` non-blocking syntax for asynchronous I/O.

 Happily 2017 is there, and `async` / `await` is available out-of-the-box in most Javascript engines.